Jessica Feldmark: In the legislature

+2026 Howard County Executive campaign

+On June 10, 2025, Feldmark announced that she would run for Howard County Executive in 2026, seeking to succeed incumbent Calvin Ball III, who is term-limited.
+She is running on a platform of increasing county funding for education and bringing jobs to the county.

-Political opinions
+Political positions

-Elections
+Electoral reform

-Feldmark introduced legislation during the 2020 legislative session that would expand Maryland's public financing program to candidates other than the governor in statewide elections.
+During the 2020 legislative session, Feldmark introduced a bill that would expand Maryland's public financing program to candidates other than the governor in statewide elections.

-Feldmark introduced legislation during the 2021 legislative session that would introduce universal ballot marking devices and prevent ballots cast by voters with disabilities from being set apart from ballots cast by voters without disabilities.
+During the 2021 legislative session, Feldmark introduced legislation that would introduce universal ballot marking devices and prevent ballots cast by voters with disabilities from being set apart from ballots cast by voters without disabilities.
 She also introduced legislation that would codify a temporary policy adopted by the Maryland State Board of Elections during the COVID-19 pandemic that would require local election boards to accept an absentee ballot and reject a provisional ballot if they received both from the same voter.

 Government shutdown

-Feldmark introduced legislation during the 2019 legislative session that would provide essential government employees to receive temporary assistance through the state during future government shutdowns.
+During the 2019 legislative session and amid the 2018–2019 United States federal government shutdown, Feldmark introduced a bill that allow essential government employees to receive temporary assistance through the state during future government shutdowns.
 The bill passed and was signed into law by Governor Larry Hogan on March 26, 2019.